Alpine Ascents Vinson Expedition Itinerary

 Day 1: Depart your country of origin.

-Day 4: You'll be notified of our departure time as soon as we have a clear weather forecast, and given around two hours before we pick you up at the hotel.
+You'll be notified of our departure time as soon as we have a clear weather forecast, and given around two hours before we pick you up at the hotel.
 Make sure your bill has been settled and that your "city" clothing has been left at the hotel.
-After completing customs and immigration formalities at the airport, we'll proceed to the aircraft for a photo session before climbing on board.
+After completing customs and immigration formalities at the airport, we'll proceed to the aircraft.
 We'll fly to Union Glacier Camp.
 If the weather permits, we'll transfer our equipment from the Ilyushin 76 aircraft to the Twin Otter and fly an hour to Vinson Base Camp.
 The pilot will be in constant contact with the base for weather updates.
 There have been occasions when deteriorating conditions after departure from Union Glacier have forced us to turn around and await better flying conditions.
-Once we land at Vinson Base Camp on the Branscomb Glacier (7,000 ft.), we'll review the climbing route and rearrange the loads for the journey.
+Once we land at Vinson Base Camp, we'll review the climbing route and have an orientation briefing.

 We ascend to High Camp (12,400 ft/3770 m) when conditions are suitable and the forecast indicates stable weather ahead.
 We may carry all of our equipment in one push, or we may choose a 'load carry', overnighting back at Low Camp and re-ascending the next day with lighter loads.
 These choices will depend on weather and group fitness.